w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 - The relative location of the asset, and
 - How it is identified within this location.

-For this example, we are using USDT, which from the perspective of asking for USDT on the relay chain on AssetHub would be:
+For this example, we are using USDT, which from the perspective of the Relay Chain would be:

 `Parachain 1000 (AssetHub) > AssetId (Concrete) > PalletInstance 50 > General Index 1984`